harrish-k/Agri-enhancement-System/README.md

 # Agri-enhancement-System

-To run the program use App.py using any code editors.✌️
+To run the program run the App.py file using any code editors.✌️